nanobox-io/nanobox-dash-ui-logs/README.md

 # in another terminal
 nanobox dns add local dashlog.dev
 ```
+In order to use `dry-run`, you must remove the local dns entry and re-add for `dry-run`

 #### Notice
 This component was specifically designed to work with [nanopack/mist](https://github.com/nanopack/mist) and [nanopack/logvac](https://github.com/nanopack/logvac) and therefore makes use of [nanopack/mist-client-js](https://github.com/nanopack/mist-client-js) and [nanopack/logvac-client-js](https://github.com/nanopack/logvac-client-js) for all connections to, and communication with, those services (please see their respective README's for any troubleshooting).